 From the blood type chart, you understand that:

-- People with blood group A can give blood to people with blood group A and AB but can receive blood from people with blood group A and O.
+- People with blood group A can give blood to people with blood groups A and AB but can receive blood from people with blood groups A and O.

-- People with blood group B can give blood to people with blood group B and AB but can receive blood from people with blood group B and O.
+- People with blood group B can give blood to people with blood groups B and AB but can receive blood from people with blood groups B and O.

-- People with blood group O can give blood to people with any of the blood group types.
+- People with blood group O can give blood to people with any of the other blood groups.
 For this reason, they are called universal donors.
 However, they can only receive blood from people with blood type O.

-For marriages, the implications of marrying someone with a mismatched blood type are not as much as that of a mismatching genotype.
-However, matching blood type with your partner is often helpful for emergency cases requiring immediate blood transfusion.
+For marriages, the implications of marrying someone with a mismatched blood type are not as much as that of a mismatched genotype.
+However, a matching blood type with your partner is often helpful for emergency cases requiring immediate blood transfusion.

 Having a matching blood type also reduces the risk of jaundice in your newborn.
 An offspring of a couple with different blood types is more likely to have jaundice in the first few days of life because the mother's blood mixes with the child's during delivery.
 If they have different blood groups, the mother's antibodies can destroy the baby's red cells, subsequently causing jaundice and anemia in severe cases.